Development and extension of a monochromatic neutron beamline for neutron polarimetry device characterization at the Spallation Neutron Source: Neutron Polarimetry Device Characterization

 \section{Neutron Polarimetry Device Characterization}

-The extended monochromatic beamline provides a unique platform for systematic evaluation of neutron polarimetry devices.
-In this section, we present a proof of concept neutron polarimetry performed using neutron polarizer, neutron spin flipper, and an in situ polarized $^{3}$He based neutron spin analyzer system using the 8.9~\AA\ monochromatic neutron beam.
-The measurements described in the section were performed in the August 2023 SNS beam production cycle.
+For the proof-of-concept polarimetry measurements, the extended monochromatic beamline supports two complementary purposes: individual characterization of neutron polarimetry devices and integrated beam-polarization measurements.
+In this section, we first summarize the operating principles and standalone performance of the in situ polarized $^{3}$He-based neutron spin analyzer, the supermirror polarizer, and the Mezei spin flipper using the 8.9~\AA\ monochromatic neutron beam.
+Section \ref{sec:fullpol} then combines these devices in the full beamline configuration to measure the neutron beam polarization.
+The measurements reported here were performed during the August 2023 SNS beam production cycle.